Wisconsin's 31st Assembly district

-The 31st Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in southern Wisconsin, the district comprises southeast Rock County and most of the northern half of Walworth County.
-It includes the city of Elkhorn, the southern half of the city of Whitewater, and parts of eastern Beloit, as well as the villages of Clinton and Darien.
-It includes the southern half of the University of Wisconsin–Whitewater campus and the Alpine Valley Resort.
-The district is represented by Republican Ellen Schutt, since January 2023.
+The 31st Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in southern Wisconsin, the district comprises much of central and southern Walworth County along with part of southeast Rock County.
+It includes the cities of Delavan and Elkhorn, and the villages of Clinton, Darien, Fontana-on-Geneva Lake, Sharon, and Williams Bay.
+It also contains Geneva National Golf Club and most of the Alpine Valley Resort.
+The district is represented by Republican majority leader Tyler August, since January 2025; August previously represented the 32nd district from 2011 to 2025.

 The 31st Assembly district is located within Wisconsin's 11th Senate district, along with the 32nd and 33rd Assembly districts.